klaytn/klaytn-dex-frontend/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to Klaytn Contracts.
-As an open source project, Klaytn Contracts is always open to the developer community and we welcome your contribution to help more developer onboarding resources for the Klaytn developer community.
+Thank you for your interest in contributing to Klaytn Organization.
+As an open source project, Klaytn Organization is always open to the developer community and we welcome your contribution to help more developer onboarding resources for the Klaytn developer community.
 Please read the guideline below and follow it in all interactions with the project.

 ## How to Contribute on Klaytn